-- Zs), or Specify installation via directional boring at a depth of at least 3 feet. - Explore design options to minimize impacts to heritage trees #3, 7, 20, and 23.
+- When placing sewer and other underground utilities, either: Place them as far away from tree trunks as practical (preferably outside - Zs), or Specify installation via directional boring at a depth of at least 3 feet. - 2.
+Explore design options to minimize impacts to heritage trees #3.
+7. 20. and 23.